Everest Base Camp Trek Experience

 Day 1: Fly to Lukla from Kathmandu and trek to Phakding

-- Also, the other name of Pema Choling Gompa is Rimishung Gumba.
-It is the oldest and most essential Gumba in the Khumbu region.
+In addition, the Pema Choling Gompa in Phakding is also known as Rimishung Gumba.
+It is the oldest and most important Gompa (monastery) in the Khumbu region, dating back 350 years.

 - You can see a remote mountain on the right side of Mt.
 Kongde.
 Its name is Mount Khumbila.

-- Behind it, there is a small village popularly known as green valley.
+- Behind it is a small village popularly known as a green valley.
 Many years ago, people painted their house’s roofs with white sparkle zinc.

 - As a result, the reflection of sunlight caused all snowmelt in Khumbila Mountain.
 Later, people realized the effects of white zinc and replaced the roof with green.